VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   Examines the DAQSYSTEM list, DATABASE, and PROBELIST for an object with name OBJ_NAME and classname OBJ_CLASSNAME.
 If no object is found, OBJ will be empty ([]).

-Help for ndi.session.mock/findexpobj is inherited from superclass NDI.SESSION
+Help for ndi.session.mock/findexpobj is inherited from superclass ndi.session
 ```

 ---